 Each Keyword will have a match type: Broad, Phrase, or Exact.
 This will change how loosely the customer's Search Term can match your Keyword and still qualify.
 For example, if you bid on a Phrase match type Keyword "Apple Slicer", a customer can search for "Yellow Apple Slicer", "Big Apple Slicer" "Apple Slicer Set", etc and the original "Apple Slicer" Phrase Match Keyword will qualify.
 This means that a single Keyword can generate a number of different resulting Search Terms, especially on Phrase and Broad match type Keywords.
 (Learn more about match types and other Amazon PPC workings in our free eBook, "Mastering Amazon PPC")

 If you see Search Terms with bad results, you can of course just find the Keyword that generated these terms and get rid of it, but you may not want to do this in all cases.
 For example, a broad match type Keyword may have 10 corresponding Search Terms.
 If only one or two of these resulting terms are not profitable, you won't want to get rid of the whole Keyword, since there are 8 other terms that may still be profitable.
 In a case like this, you could set an Exact Negative Keyword for the campaign directly from the Search Terms that are not profitable, so that the Keyword can still run on the other 8 terms.
-In Ignite, you can do this from the Search Terms tab if you click the three black dots on the right side.
+In the Advertising Center, you can do this from the Search Terms tab if you click the three black dots on the left side.

 Need help?
 Our support team is happy to assist you! 🙂

 Connect via the in-app chat icon, located in the bottom-right of your screen while logged into any of our apps

 Search the Knowledge Base to see if your question has already been answered

 Make an appointment with us for more direct support

 Call our support line at (404) 909-8251 between 9 a.m. and 5 p.m.
 Eastern Time, Monday through Friday